 Another benefit of investing in print management software is that it provides you with the ability to create and enforce sustainable printing policies with your employees.
 These policies play a critical role in ensuring your organization gives due diligence to reducing waste and minimizing its environmental footprint.
 There are a variety of procedures that can be monitored and enforced when deploying print management software, including:

 When most organizations consider their cybersecurity preparedness, many limit their focus to mission-critical systems, database storage, and networked computers.
 However, as technology continues to advance, so do the risks associated with using newer, more innovative printing solutions.
 Modern MFPs in office environments typically see an overwhelming amount of network traffic from laptops, phones, and other connected devices.
-It’s due to this fact that administrators need to take the necessary steps to harden their printer network security to minimize their exposure from malicious attackers.
+It’s due to this fact that administrators need to take the necessary steps to harden their network printer security to minimize their exposure from malicious attackers.

 Limiting exposure and reducing your digital attack surface both begin by taking stock of your networked assets.
 It’s important to remember that even modern MFPs contain system logs, mailboxes, and hard drives - all of which could contain highly sensitive materials that attackers could use to their benefit.
 By making a list of all your operational systems, networks, devices, and connected office equipment, you can begin to draft an appropriate protection plan.